AI-powered system for planning scenarios of clinical trials

 By implementing the AI-powered system, the client achieved a 70% increase in the speed of data extraction from clinical trial protocols, enhanced the accuracy of information recognition by 90%, and streamlined the planning and analysis of trial scenarios, improving overall operational efficiency by 60%.
 This enabled faster, more reliable decision-making and reduced the time and cost required to design and execute clinical trials.

-Can the system adapt to new trial protocols and regulatory changes?
+Can the system adapt to new protocols and medical terminology?